-In 2009 Martin Mrva published a description of L. wageneri.
-This description appears to be a compilation of all known descriptions of L. wageneri.
-Based on our recent research, we now know that there are different species that appear morphologically similar to L. wageneri, but are genetically different.
+In an attempt to end this discussion, Mvra (2009) proposed an improved diagnosis of this species including all available data.
+His improved description of L. wageneri appears to be a compilation of all known descriptions of L. wageneri.
+Based on our recent -but unpublished- research, we now know that there are different species that appear morphologically similar to L. wageneri, but are genetically different.
 One indication is the presence of nuclei with different structures in different types.
 Penard already noted the difference between L. wageneri and L. paludosa in the structure of the nuclei.
 Mvra has found three specimens in moss in Slovakia and describes their nuclei as spherical with a central nucleolus.